mongodb/mongo-azure/ReplicaSets/README.md

 ### Deploying and running

-The following steps describe how to configure, deploy and run MongoDB replica sets on Azure alongwith the provided sample app.
-More instructions on replacing the sample app with your own application can be found on the [wiki] (http://www.mongodb.org/display/DOCS/MongoDB+Replica+Sets+on+Azure)
+The following steps describe how to configure, deploy and run MongoDB replica sets on Azure.
+More information can be found on the [wiki]
+(http://www.mongodb.org/display/DOCS/MongoDB+Replica+Sets+on+Azure)

 ### Running locally on compute/storage emulator